 PHY 602 — Neuroscience

+The Neuroscience course is designed for first-year students in graduate-level health professions programs.
+The course emphasizes the essential principles of neurological function, from cellular and molecular mechanisms to sensory and motor systems and higher cognitive function.
+Wet laboratories and clinical correlations strengthen the knowledge of brain structure while enhancing skills to understand the human nervous system.
 The Neuroscience course is offered to first-year students in graduate-level health professions programs.
-The general objective of the course is to give students a knowledge-base of the human central nervous system that they will use when learning how to diagnose and treat neurological disorders.
-The course provides students the essential principles of neurological function, from the cellular and molecular mechanisms of neural communication to the organization and function of sensory and motor systems, and higher cognitive function.
-Wet-laboratories, clinical correlations, and the neurological exam reinforce the knowledge of brain structure and strengthen skills to understand the human nervous system.
+The general objective of the course is to give students a knowledge base of the human central nervous system that they will use when learning how to diagnose and treat neurological disorders.
+The course provides students with the essential principles of neurological function, from the cellular and molecular mechanisms of neural communication to the organization and function of sensory and motor systems and higher cognitive function.
+Wet laboratories, clinical correlations, and the neurological exam reinforce the knowledge of brain structure and strengthen skills to understand the human nervous system.

 BCH 612/614 — Medical Biochemistry I & II